 - Target keywords.
 You should incorporate your target keywords into the copy for your homepage and product pages.
 Keywords should generally match what customers are searching for in order to find your site.
 Avoid keyword stuffing by adding too many; instead, use keywords sparingly and only to help your content be as informative as it can be.
 With the right research, you should be able to learn the best keywords to use to differentiate your site from your competitors’ sites.

 - Category pages.
-Broad category pages should group your products together under similar categories.
-Doing so will help Google and other search engines understand your pages better while helping users navigate your product offerings.
+Broad category pages should group your products under similar categories.
+Doing so will help Google and other search engines understand your pages better while assisting users to navigate your product offerings.

 - Internal links.
 Building out your internal links helps users navigate between pages and enable them to find more answers about your products or services.